Jondolf/avian/README.md

 ## Contributing

-If you encounter any problems, feel free to open issues.
-Creating pull requests is encouraged as well, but especially for larger changes and additions it's better to open an issue first.
+If you encounter any problems, feel free to open issues or create pull requests.
+For larger changes and additions, it's better to open an issue or ask me for input before making a pull request.

-You can also ask for help or ask questions on the [Bevy Discord server](https://discord.com/invite/gMUk5Ph) where you can find me as `Jondolf`.
+You can also ask for help or ask questions on the [Bevy Discord](https://discord.com/invite/gMUk5Ph) server's `bevy_xpbd` thread in `#crate-help`.
+My username on the Discord is `Jondolf` (`@jondolfdev`).

 ## Acknowledgements